nareshbhatia/react-takeout-exercise/parts/part-2-menu-view.md

   `grey-100` color.
 Also, the cursor should change to a pointer to indicate that the menu item is clickable.

+- Write a simple unit test for `MenuItemView` to make sure it renders correctly.
+  Since this is a very small component, you can use a snapshot test for it.
+See `/src/pages/NotFoundPage/NotFoundPage.test.tsx` for an example.
+Run your unit tests by executing `npm test` (runs lint & coverage) or `npm run test:watch` (runs in interactive mode).

+- Write a unit test for `MenuView`.
+Since this is a large component, do not use a snapshot test.
+Instead, render the component using the sample data in the mock server and verify that 5 sections and 12 items are rendered.
+Note that we are not mocking anything in the test code.
+We let the test make a network call, which is intercepted by Mock Service Worker and a response is returned.
+  This is the beauty of MSW - it allows you to test your components without excessive mocking!
+See `/src/pages/HomePage/HomePage.test.tsx` for an example.

+- Write a Storybook story to show your `MenuView` component.
+Again this story should fetch data from the Mock Service Worker.

 That's it for part 2.
 Now move on to [part 3](part-3-order-view.md).